RzgarHosseini/EMETNET/BIGG/README.md

 ## <genome.dat>:
 is a binary vector whose length is equal to the number of reactions in the universe.
 Each element of this vecor is 1 if the corresponding reaction is present in the given genome and 0 otherwise.You can see an example in this folder for E.coli K12 MG1655: genome46.dat
 ## <deletion.dat>:
 is a file in each line of which the set of genes that are deleted is specified.
+The type of deletions is specified in this file.
+For example, in tandem deletion of n=3, each line contains 3 consecutive numbers, while in random deletions of n=3, each line contains 3 randomly chosen numbers between 1:N(number of metabolic genes in the given genome).
+You can see two examples in this folder: tandem_deletion3.dat and random_deletion3.dat.
 ##